The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Maine, US

 English

-Leonard Kaminow is a Neurologist and a Sleep Medicine provider in Portland, Maine.
+Leonard Kaminow is a Sleep Medicine provider in Scarborough, Maine.
 Dr. Kaminow is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
 His top areas of expertise are Narcolepsy, Chronic Inflammatory Demyelinating Polyneuropathy, Glossopharyngeal Neuralgia, and Peripheral Neuropathy.

 What is the definition of Opsoclonus-Myoclonus Syndrome?